- Vision Screening Home

 - Children whose eyes are red or draining should not be screened but instead referred immediately to their primary care provider.

-For more information: The Minnesota Department of Health (MDH) Maternal Child Health Section provides training and consultations to C&TC, Head Start and School providers.
+For more information: refer to the Child and Teen Checkups Training Descriptions which provides training and consultations to C&TC, Head Start and School providers.